danielnichiata96/artsourcebrazil/NEXT_STEPS.md

 <!-- AI-ANCHOR:SHORT-TERM-BACKLOG-START -->

+- [x] 404 page
+  - Custom 404.astro with links back to home and categories
 - [ ] **Uptime Monitoring**
   - Add simple probe (Checkly/Cronitor/Better Uptime) for `/` and `/post-a-job`
   - Alert on downtime or slow response (>3s)